Saint Helena: Human rights

 In 2012, the government of Saint Helena funded the creation of the Saint Helena Human Rights Action Plan 2012–2015.
 Work is being done under this action plan, including publishing awareness-raising articles in local newspapers, providing support for members of the public with human rights queries, and extending several UN Conventions on human rights to St. Helena.

 Legislation to set up an Equality and Human Rights Commission was passed by Legislative Council in July 2015.
 This commenced operation in October 2015.

-Child abuse scandal
+Child safeguarding inquiry 2015

 In 2014, there were reports of child abuse in Saint Helena.
-Britain's Foreign and Commonwealth Office (FCO) was accused of lying to the United Nations about child abuse in Saint Helena to cover up allegations.

-Sasha Wass QC and her team arrived on Saint Helena on 17 March 2015 to commence the Inquiry and departed on 1 April 2015.
-Announcements were made in local newspapers in week-ending 13 March 2015.

-A government report was published on 10 December 2015.
-It found that the accusations were grossly exaggerated, and the lurid headlines in the Daily Mail had come from information from two social workers, whom the report described as incompetent.
+Britain's Foreign and Commonwealth Office was accused of lying to the United Nations about child abuse in Saint Helena to cover up allegations.
+Queen's Counsel Sasha Wass and her team spent two weeks on Saint Helena in March 2015 to perform an inquiry.
+A government report in December 2015 found that the accusations were grossly exaggerated, and the lurid headlines in the Daily Mail had come from information from two social workers, whom the report described as incompetent.